Implementing Academic Accommodations

 Students must then notify each instructor as follows.
 Students are not obligated to self-disclose the nature of a disability to faculty members or instructors.

 · Meet with each instructor during office hours to review the accommodation request.

 · Discuss implementing accommodations with each instructor (e.g., when extra time for exams will be given, where to take exams, conflicts with back-to-back classes, alternative start times, and note-taking).

 · Address any concerns about accommodations promptly with the instructor.

 · Students may contact the AAAC Specialist for assistance with concerns about their accommodations.

 · Meet with each eligible student requesting accommodations and determine appropriate accommodations based on documented need.

-· With the student, complete and sign the accommodations request form(s) authorizing accommodations and request that students meet with each instructor to discuss accommodations.
+· Demonstrate to the student how to request accommodations and request that students meet with each instructor to discuss their accommodation letter.

 · Ensure that any equipment or technology utilized to effectuate any academic adjustment is tested and is working properly one week prior to the first day of class.

 · Advocate with faculty/instructional staff to have accommodations implemented as denoted on the AAAC AN.